dddmobilerobot/dddmr_lego_loam_bor/README.md

 The following features are provided and are different from original version:

 - ROS2 version (Humble) of LeGO LOAM BOR, support online and offline(bag) mapping, IMU/Odometry is optional.
+- Interactive mapping.
+Users can pause and resume mapping during bag playing, and change parameters accordingly.
 - Pose graph visualization.
 - Conditional loop closure mechanism for a more stable mapping result.
 - The result is saved as a pose graph, users can leverage our pose graph editor to modify the result ex: manual loop closure.